 Challenging the decision

-If you are refused Attendance Allowance or it is awarded at a lower rate than you expected you can ask the Department for Work and Pensions to look at the decision again.
+If you are refused Attendance Allowance or it is awarded at a lower rate than you expected you can ask the DWP to look at the decision again.
 You must do this before you appeal.
 This is called a mandatory reconsideration.

 If you still disagree once they have done this you must lodge an appeal with HM Courts and Tribunals Service and attach a copy of the mandatory reconsideration notice with the appeal.